Rayc940/ece5160-fast-robot/lab5/lab.md

 #### P Control

-The proportional term was used first.
+The proportional term was added.
 The proportional controller directly scales the distance error to generate a motor command.

 ```cpp
 float p = Kp * (float)err;